The Phantom Reckoning

 Buruma: I am not going to defend his behavior, and I don’t know if what all these women are saying is true.
 Perhaps it is.
 Perhaps it isn’t.
 My interest in running this piece, as I said, is the point of view of somebody who has been pilloried in public opinion and what somebody like that feels about it.

 Ghomeshi, in the essay Buruma published, describes himself as the reluctant recipient of a “crash course in empathy.”
-It is Buruma’s comments, though, that are infinitely more instructive about the workings of empathy in a world of rampant myopia.
+It is Buruma’s comments, though, that are infinitely more instructive about the workings of empathy in a world of moral myopia.
 How does the famous man, the sad victim of #MeToo’s chaos and wrath, feel about it all?
 What is his point of view, one really must ask?
 The women in all this question-asking are, meanwhile—shocking, predictable—distanced and blurred until, finally, they are simply written out of the story altogether.
 This week, after CBS announced the official departure of Les Moonves, The New York Times published a tick-tock detailing how the network’s board of directors decided, finally, that he would leave.
 The paper’s report quotes Arnold Kopelson, one of those board members, speaking during a meeting conducted this summer: “I don’t care if 30 more women come forward and allege this kind of stuff,” he said, defiantly.
 “Les is our leader and it wouldn’t change my opinion of him.”

 * * *